th2-net/th2-read-file-common-core/README.md

      * If disabled the reader will stop processing files for **StreamID** if any error was occurred */ val continueOnFailure: Boolean = false,

-)
+    /**
+     * The min amount of time that must pass before the read will pull updates from the files system if it constantly read data.
+     * This parameter is ignored if:
+     * + reading from one of the streams has been finished */ val minDelayBetweenUpdates: Duration = Duration.ZERO )
 ```